martinklepsch/martinklepsch.org/Readme.md

 - [x] Randomly Chosen portraits as small opengraph Image
 - [x] Integrate snippet of text into opengraph view
 - [ ] Unstyled archive page
+- [ ] hide some posts from "Other posts" list
 - [x] Put permalinks into metadata to make it final
 - [x] Don’t do redirects, just maintain URLs of old posts
 - [x] GitHub action to add permalink if missing